Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 SliderInput Example

-This tutorial extends the Slider example of the previous tutorial to add a touchActionInput that accesses a hidden label which lets you type in the required slider % and on OK updates the slider, the main label and the hidden label.
+This tutorial extends the BasicSlider example of the previous tutorial to add a touchActionInput that accesses a hidden label which lets you type in the required slider % and on OK updates the slider, the main label and the hidden label holding the number.

 Edit the Drawing Item Value “Slider “ and change it to a Label with 2 decimal places.
 Value items only accept integers and here the slider percent setting will allow decimal places.
+The Label dwg item has an option to include a value, but in the label's case the formatting is done in the microprocessor and the whole label built there before sending for display.

 Linking a Label to a touchActionInput